Why Block Watch?

 Education and Information

-The Block Watch program provides a monthly newsletter with crime prevention information and statistics.
+The Block Watch program provides a bi-monthly newsletter with crime prevention information and statistics.
 This assists residents in accessing Police Department and City services, and gives them current information as to tools and risks, which can assist citizens in planning, preparation and crime prevention.
 Information regarding crimes allows neighbors to define problems correctly and to reach informed consensus on possible solutions and a plan of action.

 Strength in Numbers

-There is political and practical strength in speaking in loud, unified voices, whether to the Police Department, the City, or legislators, or in "speaking" to the neighborhood and community.
+There is political and practical strength in speaking in loud, unified voices, whether to the Police Department, the City, or in "speaking" to the neighborhood and community.
 Additionally, working as a group makes citizens stronger against crime and fear, and reduces the burden that any one citizen must carry for the group.
 Since fear can be paralyzing, reducing isolation is an extremely important element of Block Watch.

 To view a copy of the most recent Block Watch Newsletter, please click here.
 To view past issues of the Block Watch Newsletter, please click here.